dndworld/dndworld.github.io/character-building/backstory.md

 A backstory describes what your character did before they came to Snowhaven and became an adventurer.

-In Dnd World, your backstory helps inform your roleplay, helping you flesh out how your character interacts with others within Snowhaven.
+In Dnd World, your backstory helps inform your roleplay, allowing you to flesh out how your character interacts with others within Snowhaven.
 Due to the revolving DM format, unlike regular campaigns, character backstories are not explored in-game.

 !!!
-A backstory is not the same as your character's **Background**
+A backstory is not the same as your character's Background

 Backgrounds handle the skills and languages your character picked up before coming to Snowhaven.
 However, they are somewhat related.
 For example, if your character was a thief before becoming an adventurer, they may have the **Criminal** background.
 !!!